Practical Rapid Prototyping for Robotics with ROS 2 & Docker Training Course

 By the end of this training, participants will be able to:

-- Configure and set up ROS 2 for applications involving autonomous navigation.
+- Set up and configure ROS 2 for autonomous navigation applications.

-- Implement SLAM algorithms to facilitate mapping and localization tasks.
+- Implement SLAM algorithms for mapping and localization.

-- Integrate various sensors, such as LiDAR and cameras, with ROS 2.
+- Integrate sensors such as LiDAR and cameras with ROS 2.

-- Simulate and test autonomous navigation scenarios in Gazebo.
+- Simulate and test autonomous navigation in Gazebo.

 Format of the Course

-- Practical hands-on exercises using ROS 2 tools and simulation environments.
+- Hands-on practice using ROS 2 tools and simulation environments.

 Course Customization Options